GLOBAL MARKETS-Stocks in tailspin, dollar soars as hard landing fears mount

 The Nasdaq .IXIC is down nearly 8% in May so far and more than 25% this year.
 Hong Kong's Hang Seng Tech index .HSTECH slid 1.5% on Thursday and is off more than 30% this year.

-Cryptocurrency markets are also melting down, with the collapse of the so-called stablecoin TerraUSD highlighting the turmoil as well as the selling in bitcoin and next-biggest-crypto, ether ETH=BTSP.
+Cryptocurrency markets are also melting down, with the collapse of the so-called stablecoin TerraUSD highlighting the turmoil as well as the selling in bitcoin and next-biggest-crypto, ether ETH=BTSP, which slumped 15%.

+Tether, currently the world's largest stablecoin by market cap with a value directly tied to the dollar broke below its so-called U.S. dollar 'peg' on Thursday.
+The global sell-off has now wiped more than $1 trillion off crypto markets.
+Around 35% of that loss has come this week.

+"The collapse of the peg in TerraUSD has had some nasty and predictable spillovers.
+We have seen broad liquidation in BTC, ETH and most ALT coins," said Richard Usher, head of OTC trading at BCB Group, referring to other cryptocurrencies.

 A weakening growth picture outside the United States is battering investor confidence, too, as war in Ukraine threatens an energy crisis in Europe and lengthening COVID-19 lockdowns in China throw another spanner into supply chain chaos.